JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_usage.rst

 .. code-block:: bash

-   cancel <run_id>                cancel a run, prints whether aborting was successful or not delete <run_id>                delete the output of a run or task to avoid caching.
-Use when you don't want errors <run_id>                view the logs for failed tasks history <num_days> (wf_name)   list past runs for a given number of days list-sites                     list available sites you can run jobs from. (i.e. cori)
+   cancel <run_id>                cancel a run, prints whether aborting was successful or not errors <run_id>                view the logs for failed tasks history <num_days> (wf_name)   list past runs for a given number of days list-sites                     list available sites you can run jobs from. (i.e. cori)